emberjs/rfcs/text/0000-url-primitives.md

 ## Summary

-An URL Manager will provide the ability to manipulate the URL -- both when writing to the `window.location` (serializing), and reading from the `window.location` (deserializing).
+A URL Manager will provide the ability to manipulate the URL, both when writing to the `window.location` (serializing), and reading from the `window.location` (deserializing).
 The ultimate goal of the URL Manager will be to enable